kubernetes-el/kubernetes-el/docs/how-to.md

     This page is structured loosely around the [CRUD][] paradigm.

 This page provides "recipes" around how to perform common tasks with `kubernetes-el`.
-It can be considered an authoritive (if not necessarily comprehensive) overview of all that is possible with the package.
+It can be considered an authoritative (if not necessarily comprehensive) overview of all that is possible with the package.

 ## Interacting with `kubernetes-el`